Ortur Laser Master 3 vs xTool D1 Pro

 Build Quality

 The xTool overall feels like a better quality build.
-The sturdy steel structure and frame are taller and wider, and features high-qualtiy steel wheels and rods for a smoother and precise laser movement.
+The sturdy steel structure and frame are taller and wider, and features high-quality steel wheels and rods for smoother and precise laser movement.

 Another factor is that the xTool frame protects the belts within the frame, just in case anything were to come into contact with the belts while laser engraving a project.
 The Ortur LM3 belts are exposed underneath the side chassis frame – though they are still well out of the way.